amatriain/feedbunch/README.md

 - it adapts automatically to different browser sizes (desktop, tablet or smartphone), presenting an interface suited for each screen size
+- it has simple guided tours to familiarize new users with the use of the application without having to read any documentation
 - it supports feed autodiscovery, allowing users in most cases to subscribe to a feed just entering the website URL, without having to look for the sometimes hard to find "subscribe to feed" link on the page
 - all feed entries are sanitized before being displayed to the user, removing potentially malicious scripts and content.